Today we welcome nFocus employee, Kyla Rice with her 'Musings on Working from Home'.

-Like many of you I have found myself working from home since Lockdown began in March.
-Fortunately, this did not fill me with dread, as I was fortunate to already have the flexibility to work from home as needed.
+Like many of you I have found myself working from home since lockdown began in March.
+Fortunately, this did not fill me with dread, as I was fortunate to already have the flexibility of working from home as needed.

-When lockdown came, I like many others already had the necessary kit and access to work from home.
+When lockdown came, like many others, I already had the necessary kit and access to work from home.
 So, I simply carried on.
 I was working with the same people on the same project, we had established relationships and knew what we were doing, so no drama.

-Recently a brand-new piece of work started with a new client, this was different, there was no established relationships.
+Recently a brand-new piece of work started with a new client, this was different as there were no established relationships.
 How was this going to work?

-We scheduled daily bug triage meetings over video call and screen share and provided progress reports.
+We scheduled daily bug triage meetings over video call/screen share and provided progress reports.
 All other communication was on an ad hoc basis as required.
-My colleague (who I usually sit next to in the office) and I kept a line of communication open with messaging on Teams and voice and video calls and screen sharing as needed.
+My colleague (who I usually sit next to in the office) and I kept a line of communication open with messaging on Teams voice/video calls and screen sharing as needed.
 We didn’t miss out on communication at all.

-When I’ve worked across locations previously it hasn’t always been as effective, it could often feel like there was a central hub where the real action and communications were happening & the correct adjustments weren't being made for those not in that location.
-Now we’re in a situation where the majority of people on the call are in separate locations (home), it has levelled it out, and we now know that we must prepare, use collaborative tools and make more effort with our personal communication.
+When I’ve worked across locations previously it hasn’t always been as effective.
+It could often feel like there was a central hub where the real action and communications were happening and the correct adjustments weren't being made for those not in that location.
+Now we’re in a situation where the majority of people on the call are in separate locations (home), it has levelled it out and we now know that we must prepare, use collaborative tools and make more effort with our personal communication.